Governed Intelligence

 Five papers, five manifestos

 A research programme spanning architectural diagnosis, theoretical foundations, practitioner methodology, and the governance lifecycle.
-All published on SSRN and open access.
+Co-authored with Arnaud Gelas.
+Open access on SSRN.

 Paper A